 - A possible estate tax reduction.

 There are several different types of charitable remainder trusts, including unitrusts and annuity trusts.
 Yearly income from a unitrust fluctuates based on the value of the trust.
 For an annuity trust, income payments are fixed based on the value of the property placed in the trust when the trust is established.
 We recommend that you discuss the best options for you with your advisors.

-If you would like more information about making a gift to AAAS through a charitable remainder trust, please contact Juli Staiano, Director of Development.
+If you would like more information about making a gift to AAAS through a charitable remainder trust, please contact Juli Staiano, Director of Philanthropy and Strategic Partnerships.
 Please also let us know if you wish to support a particular program or create a new fund or endowment so that we can ensure that your explicit intentions can be carried out.
 In some cases, we may prepare a Memorandum of Understanding articulating what the gift will support and how it will be administered.